thedumbtechguy/Fluxxan/README.md

     }
 ```

+You can call `Dispathcer.waitFor` or the convenience method provided by `BaseReducer` and by extension `BaseAnnotatedReducer`.
+This allows the reducer to ensure that other reducers run before it.

 ### StateListener
 A `StateListener`  register's itself with the `Dispatcher` to be notified each time the `State` changes.
 It must implement the `StateListener` interface.
 It can be any object including an Activity, Fragment, View or Service (running in the same process) etc.